-Temporary working capital (TWC) is the temporary fluctuation of networking capital over and above the permanent working capital.
-It is the additional working capital requirement arising out of seasonal demand of the product or any special event which otherwise are not predictable.
-In other words, it is the difference between net working capital and the permanent working capital.
+Temporary or variable working capital (TWC) is the temporary fluctuation of net working capital over and above the permanent working capital.
+It is the additional working capital requirement arising out of the product’s seasonal demand or any special event that otherwise is not predictable.
+In other words, it is the difference between networking capital and permanent working capital.

 Business earnings are not like the salary earnings of an employee.
 An employee earns an equal amount of money every month throughout the year.
 But, businesses are rarely of such nature.
-In business, businessmen get an opportunity to earn good money at a particular time and all businessmen try to grab such opportunities.
+In business, business people get an opportunity to earn good money at a particular time, and all businessmen try to grab such opportunities.
 This requires additional working capital for him to take that advantage.
 Such a requirement of working capital is temporary working capital.